Key Points

 - Broccoli

-- Peanuts (But don’t eat them if you have a peanut allergy.)
+- Nuts, like walnuts (but don’t eat them if you have a nut allergy)

 How do you read a product label to see how much folic acid is in a vitamin supplement?